lrajca/pwsh-prtg/README.md

 # pwsh-prtg
 Use Powershell to add devices into PRTG with a CSV file.

-File requires a "Devices" (Device Name) and "IP" column.
+CSV requires a "Devices" (Device Name) and "IP" column.